 slightly smaller than Pennsylvania

 Malawi shares its name with the Chewa word for flames and is linked to the Maravi people from whom the Chewa language originated.
-The Maravi settled in what is now Malawi around 1400 during one of the later waves of Bantu migration across central and southern Africa.
-Several of Malawi’s ethnic groups trace their origins to different Maravi lineages.
-A powerful Maravi kingdom, established around 1500, reached its zenith around 1700, when it controlled what is now southern and central Malawi as well as portions of neighboring Mozambique and Zambia before beginning to decline because of destabilization from the escalating global trade in enslaved people.
+The Maravi settled in what is now Malawi around 1400, during one of the later waves of Bantu migration across central and southern Africa.
+A powerful Maravi kingdom established around 1500 reached its zenith around 1700, when it controlled what is now southern and central Malawi and portions of neighboring Mozambique and Zambia.
+The kingdom eventually declined because of destabilization from the escalating global trade in enslaved people.
 In the early 1800s, widespread conflict in southern Africa displaced various ethnic Ngoni groups, some of which moved into Malawi and further undermined the Maravi.
-Members of the Yao ethnic group - which had long traded with Malawi from Mozambique - introduced Islam and began to settle in Malawi in significant numbers in the mid-1800s; in the late 1800s, members of the Lomwe ethnic group also moved into southern Malawi from Mozambique.
-British missionary and trading activity increased in the area around Lake Nyasa in the mid-1800s, and Britain declared a protectorate, called British Central Africa, over what is now Malawi in 1891 and eliminated various political entities that sought to retain their autonomy over the subsequent decade.
-The British renamed the territory Nyasaland in 1907 and it was part of the colonial Federation of Rhodesia and Nyasaland - including present-day Zambia and Zimbabwe - from 1953 to 1963 before gaining independence as Malawi in 1964.
+Members of the Yao ethnic group -- which had long traded with Malawi from Mozambique -- introduced Islam and began to settle in Malawi in significant numbers in the mid-1800s, followed by members of the Lomwe ethnic group.
+British missionary and trading activity increased in the area around Lake Nyasa in the mid-1800s, and in 1891, Britain declared a protectorate called British Central Africa over what is now Malawi.
+The British renamed the territory Nyasaland in 1907, and it was part of the colonial Federation of Rhodesia and Nyasaland -- including present-day Zambia and Zimbabwe -- from 1953 to 1963 before gaining independence as Malawi in 1964.

-Hastings Kamuzu BANDA served as prime minister at independence and, when the country became a republic in 1966, he became president.
+Hastings Kamuzu BANDA served as prime minister at independence and then as president when the country became a republic in 1966.
 He later instituted one-party rule under his Malawi Congress Party (MCP) and was declared president for life.
 After three decades of one-party rule, the country held multiparty presidential and parliamentary elections in 1994 under a provisional constitution that came into full effect the following year.
 Bakili MULUZI of the United Democratic Front party became the first freely elected president of Malawi when he defeated BANDA at the polls in 1994; he won reelection in 1999.
-President Bingu wa MUTHARIKA was elected in 2004 under the United Democratic Front and subsequently started his own party, the Democratic Progressive Party, in 2005.
-MUTHARIKA was reelected to a second term in 2009.
-He died abruptly in 2012 and was succeeded by Vice President Joyce BANDA, who had earlier started her own party, the People's Party.
+President Bingu wa MUTHARIKA was elected in 2004 and reelected to a second term in 2009.
+He died abruptly in 2012 and was succeeded by Vice President Joyce BANDA.
 MUTHARIKA's brother, Peter MUTHARIKA, defeated BANDA in the election in 2014.
 Peter MUTHARIKA was reelected in a disputed election in 2019 that resulted in countrywide protests.
-The courts ordered a new the election, and in 2020 Lazarus CHAKWERA of the MCP was elected president after defeating MUTHARIKA as head of a coalition of opposition parties.
-Population growth, increasing pressure on agricultural lands, corruption, and the scourge of HIV/AIDS pose major problems for Malawi.
+The courts ordered a new election, and in 2020, Lazarus CHAKWERA of the MCP was elected president.
+Population growth, increasing pressure on agricultural lands, corruption, and HIV/AIDS pose major problems for Malawi.

 2014: Peter MUTHARIKA elected president; percent of vote - Peter MUTHARIKA (DPP) 36.4%, Lazarus CHAKWERA (MCP) 27.8%, Joyce BANDA (PP) 20.2%, Atupele MULUZI (UDF) 13.7%, other 1.9%